VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

     "page": 1,
     "sparkline": False
 }
-# Requesting the information from the website
+# Requesting the information from the website and the inforation that I want
 response = requests.get(website, params=info_wanted)
 # Success asking the request
 if response.status_code == 200: